-We study the welfare effects of offering choice over financial coverage levels-"vertical choice"-in regulated health insurance markets.
-Though the efficient level of coverage, which trades off the value of risk protection and the social cost from moral hazard, likely varies across consumers, we emphasize that this variation alone is not sufficient to motivate choice.
-When premiums cannot reflect individual costs, consumers may not select their efficient coverage level.
+We study the welfare effects of offering choice over coverage levels-"vertical choice"-in regulated health insurance markets.
+We emphasize that heterogeneity in the efficient level of coverage is not sufficient to motivate choice.
+When premiums do not reflect individuals' costs, it may not be in consumers' best interest to select their efficient coverage level.
 We show that vertical choice is efficient only if consumers with higher willingness to pay for insurance have a higher efficient level of coverage.
-Using administrative data from a large public employer, we investigate this condition empirically and find that the welfare gains from vertical choice are either zero or economically small.
+We investigate this condition empirically and find that as long as a minimum coverage level can be enforced, the welfare gains from vertical choice are either zero or economically small.

-Keywords: risk protection, moral hazard, health insurance

-JEL Codes: D82, G22, I13
+Keywords: risk protection, moral hazard, health insurance JEL Codes: D82, G22, I13

 ^{}We are grateful to Vivek Bhattacharya, David Cutler, Leemore Dafny, David Dranove, Amy Finkelstein, Tal Gross, Igal Hendel, Gaston Illanes, Matthew Leisten, Matt Notowidigdo, Chris Ody, Rob Porter, Elena Prager, Mar Reguant, Bill Rogerson, Mark Shepard, Amanda Starc, Bob Town, Tom Wiseman, and Gabriel Ziegler, as well as to the co-editor, Liran Einav, and three anonymous referees for advice and suggestions that greatly benefited this research.
 We also thank many participants in seminars at Northwestern, Kellogg, BI Norwegian Business School, University of Chicago, Princeton, MIT, Washington University in St. Louis, Yale SOM, Rochester Simon, NYU, MIT Sloan, Chicago Booth, Wisconsin, UT Austin, NBER Summer Institute, and the 2018 ASHEcon Conference for helpful comments.
 Finally, we thank Jason Abaluck and Jon Gruber for access to the data and for their support of this research project. [§]Department of Economics, University of Texas at Austin.
-Email: marone@utexas.edu. †Department of Economics, University of Notre Dame.
+Email: marone@utexas.edu. [†]Department of Economics, University of Notre Dame.
 Email: asabety@nd.edu.